Singapore, Republic of

 Force Medical Protection Command (FMPC) was formed in 2008 to oversee force health protection against chemical, biological, radiological and nuclear (CBRN) threats.
 FMPC comprises the SAF Bio-defence Centre (BDFC) and the Medical Response Force (MRF).
 BDFC is responsible for the development of public health and force health protection policies for the SAF.
 These include the development of pandemic response plans, vaccination policies and overseas travel advisories.
 BDFC is also responsible for investigation and containment of infectious disease outbreaks in the SAF.
 BDFC works closely with both local health authorities and international health organizations to ensure that force health protection measures and policies are benchmarked to the best practices.

 The MRF is an elite medical force that is trained to provide medical support to casualties following chemical, radiological and nuclear incidents.
 Equipped with the modern Medical Decontamination and Treatment Vehicle (MDTV), the MRF is able to respond swiftly to such incidents and bring advanced medical care to the front-line to enhance the survivability of casualties.
-The MDTV has enabled the automation of many labour intensive tasks and enhanced the efficiency and effectiveness of MRF troopers in their conduct of operations.
+The MDTV has enabled the automation of many labour-intensive tasks and enhanced the efficiency and effectiveness of MRF troopers in their conduct of operations.

 The Army Medical Service

-The Army Medical Services (AMS) is one of the formations of the Combat Service Support Command of the Singapore Army, and provides medical support to the Army throughout the entire continuum of operations from peacetime to war.
+The Army Medical Services (AMS) is one of the formations of the Combat Service Support Command of the Singapore Army and provides medical support to the Army throughout the entire continuum of operations from peacetime to war.
 The focus of its Headquarters Army Medical Services is in the three thrusts of medical operations, training and medical capability development.

 In the area of battlefield medical support, the AMS seeks to provide a trauma management system on the battlefield that is comparable to that available in Singapore today.
 In its ongoing transformation to a 3rd Generation Medical Service, the AMS aims to provide advanced trauma life support within one hour of injury; damage control surgery within two hours; and primary or definitive surgery within six hours.
 Key developments in the transformation journey include the equipping of front line combat medics with haemostatic agents and arterial tourniquets; providing a suite of resuscitation and life support equipment at the Battalion Casualty Station (BCS); and deploying mobile Surgical Teams to provide forward, life-saving surgery where it is most needed.

 The Army’s Combat Surgical Hospitals are deployed in integrated and rapid-deployable platforms, comprising customised, expandable containers and inflatable tent systems.
 Each hospital comes with operating theatres, a high-dependency care unit, a radiology unit and field laboratory, and is fully transportable by land, air or sea to give greater flexibility for deployment.
 To meet the challenges of casualty evacuation, the AMS maintains a fleet of wheeled and tracked ambulances, augmented by rotary air assets of the Republic of Singapore Air Force.
-The new generation of combat ambulances, with upgraded on-board patient monitoring and life support systems was introduced in 2015.
+The new generation of combat ambulances, with upgraded on-board patient monitoring and life support systems, was introduced in 2015.

 A specialist branch of the Army Medical Services – the Soldier Performance Centre (SPC) provides injury rehabilitation and occupational health services to the wider Army.
 In the domain of policy and capability development, it is SPC’s performance maximization team that drives human performance maximization and heat injury prevention initiatives.
 When an injured soldier visits an SPC physiotherapy centre, he or she is assessed for the severity and duration of the underlying problem.
 Once the physiotherapist has gained control over the physical pain, the soldier is gradually introduced to physical conditioning.
 The goal is for the soldier to return to full military duties with skills that will help him or her excel in training and avoid injury recurrence.
 To improve the quality of care and appropriateness of referrals from SAF Medical Centres, SPC has developed a series of musculoskeletal injury management pathways that have been implemented SAF-wide since 2012.

-The Occupational Health Section promotes safe work-practices and prevents occupational diseases through a net-work of Unit- and Formation Occupational Health Officers.
+The Occupational Health Section promotes safe work-practices and prevents occupational diseases through a net-work of Unit- and Formation of Occupational Health Officers.
 The branch ensures compliance with safe work practices through regular inspections and on-site assessments.
 The Performance Maximization team works behind the scenes to prevent heat-related injuries and improve soldier performance.
-The team’s achievements include: The significant reduction in incidence of heat-related disorders arising from training and the development and constant research into body cooling techniques to support our soldiers’ training and operations in demanding tropical environments.
+The team’s achievements include The significant reduction in incidence of heat-related disorders arising from training and the development and constant research into body cooling techniques to support our soldiers’ training and operations in demanding tropical environments.

 The SAF Medical Training Institute